 Catarina Santos Botelho

 Born in 1981.
-Catarina Santos Botelho is a Professor of Law and Chair of Constitutional Law at Porto Faculty of Law, Universidade Católica Portuguesa (Portugal).
+Catarina Santos Botelho is a Professor of Law and Chair of Constitutional Law at the Porto Faculty of Law, Universidade Católica Portuguesa (Portugal).
 Researcher at the Católica Research Centre for the Future of Law.
-Coordinator of Master’s programmes.
-Series Co-Editor of Constitutionalism in Latin America and the Caribbean (Hart Publishing).
-Council Coordination member of the Academic Network on the European Social Charter and Social Rights (ANESC).
+Director of Master’s programmes.
+Co-editor of the new Series at Hart Publishing on Constitutionalism in Latin America and the Caribbean.
+Member of the Steering Committee of the UCP Digital Ethics Laboratory (LED), a center for advanced study of the social and ethical implications of emerging technologies.
+National Coordinator of the Academic Network on the European Social Charter and Social Rights (ANESC), established by the Secretariat of the European Social Charter (Strasbourg).
 Coordinator of the Observatory for the Protection of Social Rights in the European Context.
-Co-coordinates the pioneer Interdisciplinary Postgraduate Course on Human Rights (Law, Psychology, and Socioeconomics).
-Member of the International Society of Public Law (ICON).
+Co-coordinates the pioneer Interdisciplinary Postgraduate Course on Human Rights (Law, Psychology, and Socioeconomics).Member of the International Society of Public Law (ICON).
+Member of the International Association of Electoral Law.
 Founding member of ICON.S Portugal.

 Her research interests include:

-- Constitutional theory and legal philosophy;
+1. Constitutional theory and legal philosophy;

-- Comparative constitutional studies;
+4. Comparative constitutional studies;

-- Human dignity;
+9. Human dignity;

-- Intergenerational justice;
+10. Intergenerational justice;

-- Latin American constitutionalism.
+12. Latin American constitutionalism;

 She holds a LLB (2004), a LLM (2009), and a PhD (2015) degrees from Porto Faculty of Law, Universidade Católica Portuguesa.
 Recipient of Francisco Carvalho Guerra’s Prize (which awards the student with the highest-grade point average at the end of the law school degree).
 Clerk at the European Court of Justice (Luxembourg), with the Advocate General Miguel Poiares Maduro (2005).
 Visiting Researcher at the Max-Planck Institute for Comparative Public Law and International Law (Heidelberg, 2012).